Swan Point, Tasmania: History

+Swan Point is a confirmed locality.

-Swan Point prior to the 1970s, had substantial apple & pear orcharding.
+Prior to the 1970s, it had substantial apple and pear orcharding.
 This has left residues of organochlorines, lead, arsenic, mercury and in particular DDT in the soils throughout the region.
 Lead and arsenic are persistent and become quite problematic when soil is turned over during housing construction excavation.
-Sewerage treatment by Launceston city 30km south, is a major problem for the region because the Tamar Valley acts as a conduit and stormwater from rooves of Launceston houses, is plumbed to run into the sewage treatment ponds, making them frequently overflow during any substantial rainfall event.
-From 2014 until 2018, there was an epidemic of death of residents and dogs at Swan Point and adjoining suburb of Paper Beach with houses close to the Tamar River having much higher risks of occupants contracting brain/blood cancers.
+Sewerage treatment by Launceston city 30 km south, is a major problem for the region because the Tamar Valley acts as a conduit and stormwater from rooves of Launceston houses, is plumbed to run into the sewage treatment ponds, making them frequently overflow during any substantial rainfall event.

 Geography

 The waters of the Tamar River Estuary form the north-western, northern and eastern boundaries.

 Road infrastructure

 Route C728 (Deviot Road) runs along the south-west boundary.
 Access to the locality is provided by Paper Beach Road.